 On a good day, Head for Points is ranked by Alexa as one of the 4,000 most visited websites in the UK.
 For UK online readership, we are ranked substantially higher than Business Traveller and Flyertalk.

-Our 2014 media coverage includes a full-page article in Wired magazine (UK edition, March 2014), an article for the American Express travel blog and an interview at Nomadic Matt, the worlds most widely-read travel blog.
-A further Wired article is currently awaiting publication.
-HFP has also helped Lion TV with their forthcoming fly-on-the-wall BBC series on British Airways.
+Our 2014 media coverage includes a full-page article in Wired magazine (UK edition, March), another Wired piece (UK edition, July) on how to buy cheap flights, quotes in The Sunday Times (22 June), an article for the American Express travel blog and an interview at Nomadic Matt, the worlds most widely-read travel blog.
+HFP also helped Lion TV with their 2014 fly-on-the-wall BBC series on British Airways.

 For advertising, press, PR, commercial, product review, speaking or consulting enquiries (or just for help with your general miles and points queries), please e-mail raffles [at] headforpoints.co.uk

 We have 1.6 million 300 x 250 ad boxes for sale each month.
 300,000 monthly 468 x 60 ‘above the fold’ slots are also available on request.
-Companies purchasing advertising space on Head for Points in the last six months include Hilton, Holiday Inn Express and Lufthansa.
+We do not normally run 728 x 90 banners but this is possible for short-term campaigns.
+Companies purchasing advertising space on Head for Points in the last six months include Hilton, Holiday Inn Express, Lufthansa and Melia Hotels.

 PR requests should be relevant to an aspirational, ABC1, UK-based, degree-educated, well-travelled, predominantly 25-45 year old male readership.